otrv4/otrv4/otrv4.md

    seconds).
 4. Public Shared Prekey: An Ed448 Public Key used in multiple prekey messages.
-   It adds partial protection against an attacker that modifies the first flow of the non-interactive DAKE and that compromises the receivers long term secret key and their one-time ephemeral keys.
+   It adds partial protection against an attacker that modifies the first flow of the non-interactive DAKE and that compromises the receivers long-term secret key and their one-time ephemeral keys.
 For its generation, refer to [Public keys, Shared Prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
 This key must expire when the Prekey Profile expires.